zudsniper/Discord-Py-Bot-Template/README.md

     ```

 # Contribution
-You can always make pull request to this repo, if you report or fix a bug or if you add more commands to the template I'll be happy to merge them.
+You can always make pull requests to this repo, if you report or fix a bug or if you add more commands to the template I'll be happy to merge them.